First Year Students and Transfer Students

 Room and roommate assignments are not assigned or reassigned according to race, color, religion, national or ethnic origin, sexual orientation, age or disability.
 Assignment to a specific hall, type of room or with a specific roommate is not guaranteed.

 Roommate information is sent via e-mail the first week in August.
 Specific room assignment information is not available until the student checks in.
 Roommate requests must be mutual to be granted.
-First-year students may request a roommate, but we do not accept suitemate requests from First-years.
+First-year students may request a roommate, but we do not accept suitemate requests.

 New Graduate Students

 Graduate students who wish to live on-campus may request a graduate housing application and license agreement by contacting our office.
 Housing for graduate students is limited and submission of application materials does NOT guarantee an assignment.
-Graduate students are housed in primarily in Hawk Hall (one bedroom apartment for single, married or family) and if space permits, in Martin Hall (single or married couple in efficiency apartment).
+Graduate students may be housed in Martin and Grad House (single or married couple in efficiency apartment).
 A $100 deposit is required and applicants must be accepted to a graduate program prior to applying.
+Space for Graduate students is VERY limited.

 Returning & Upperclass Students

 Students living in the residence halls may participate in the Housing Reapplication process held February-March for the following academic year.
-Complete instructions on reapplying for housing are distributed to current residents in late January.
+Complete instructions on reapplying for housing are distributed to current residents in late January and are on our website.

-Students living off-campus may apply in the RLSH office.
+Students living off-campus may apply in the RLSH office after Spring Break.
 Upperclass students are placed on the waiting list for assignment and are assigned as space is available, usually during the summer.